Skip to main content

 There were two pathways to certified behavior analyst assistants.

-Answers to questions regarding the process of licensure, certification and practice in these professions can be found on our web site.
+Find Answers to questions regarding the process of licensure, certification and practice in these professions on our Frequently Asked Questions for Certified Behavior Analyst Assistants page.

 A limited permit authorizes practice of applied behavior analysis under the supervision of an appropriately licensed professional, who is authorized to practice applied behavior analysis.
 For certified behavior analyst assistant applicants, their supervisor must be a licensed behavior analyst.
 You must meet all requirements for certification as a certified behavior analyst assistant except for the licensing examination and/or professional experience requirements.